 Related Maps of New York City

-The New York City is the city where the headquarters of the United States is located; why it is one of the most populated cities in the US; why over 9.7 million tourists and visitors from across the world choose to land here every year.
+The New York City is the city where the headquarters of the United States is located; know why it is one of the most populated cities in the US; why over 9.7 million tourists and visitors from across the world choose to land here every year.

 The City of New York traces its origins to the colonization of the Dutch Republic in about 1624.
 They set up a trading outpost in the region.
 By 1626 the Dutch named the region New Amsterdam.
 The British took control of the region in about 1664.
 The Duke of York received a grant of the region from King Charles II in 1676.
 The city and surrounding region was then renamed New York.
 New York was one of the original thirteen colonies to declare freedom from colonial rule and form the US.
 New York remained the capital of the United States between 1785 and 1790 and since has remained one of the largest and most influential cities of the country.

 When to visit New York City